codechips/FooocusPlus/fooocusplus_log.md

 * these library updates will automatically install during launch
 * these changes are also available in the python_embedded archive at Hugging Face
 * full Torch information is now listed in the console, including the CUDA variant
-* the image seed options are now available through the Image Seed Control accordion
+* the image seed options are now accessed through the Image Seed Control accordion

 # 1.0.2